-The proposals must address each of the following specific needs:
+The proposals must address each of the following specific needs: otherwise, the preliminary application will be deemed not relevant.

-- 1) A Conduct a qualitative portrait (which may also include descriptive statistics) of First Nations and Inuit peoples who have sought assistance from the Network, including: - their use of care and services; - their experience of care and services within the Network, including their level of satisfaction in terms of cultural safety (particularly regarding relevance, accessibility, and continuity of requested or received care and services) as well as contextual factors influencing their experience; - their needs and expectations regarding culturally safe care and services. - 1) B Conducting a qualitative portrait (which may also include descriptive statistics) of First Nations and Inuit peoples who have never sought care and services offered by the Network to address their health and well-being needs, including: - Reasons why they do not seek Network services when they have health and social service needs; - Where applicable, their health and social service needs.
+1) A - Conduct a qualitative portrait (which may also include descriptive statistics) of First Nations and Inuit peoples who have sought assistance from the Network, including:

+- their use of care and services; - their experience of care and services within the Network, including their level of satisfaction in terms of cultural safety (particularly regarding relevance, accessibility, and continuity of requested or received care and services) as well as contextual factors influencing their experience; - their needs and expectations regarding culturally safe care and services.

+1) B - Conducting a qualitative portrait (which may also include descriptive statistics) of First Nations and Inuit peoples who have never sought care and services offered by the Network to address their health and well-being needs, including:

+- Reasons why they do not seek Network services when they have health and social service needs; - Where applicable, their health and social service needs.